 For many employees, employee experience is about their ability to do the work they need to do when they need to do it.
 Their ability to be productive and not be subjected to the frustration and unnecessary friction in corporate IT support capabilities that causes them to lose productivity.
 For example, our data shows that each time a support ticket is reassigned (where the employee and their issue is “bounced” between resolution groups or people), they lose an extra hour of productivity.
 Something that can only adversely affect the employee experience.

-Why employee experience is essential to IT support teams (and their organizations)
+Why employee experience for IT support teams is essential (and for their organizations)

 In some ways, “IT support” is a misnomer born of traditional IT management approaches (and when IT was managed as separate technology domains rather than consumable services).
 Thankfully more and more organizations have realized that what IT service desks, or similar, need to do isn’t IT support, but people support.
 Or, to be more precise, people enablement.